alercebroker/alerce_client/docs/source/tutorials/multisurvey_api.rst

 - **ztf**: Zwicky Transient Facility
 - **lsst**: Legacy Survey of Space and Time

-You must specify one of these surveys in your queries using the ``survey`` or ``survey_id`` parameter.
+You must specify one of these surveys in your queries using the ``survey`` parameter.

 Query objects
 =============

-We will use the :func:`~alerce.core.Alerce.multisurvey_query_objects` method, this method will query the ALeRCE Multi Survey API and get a page of results, each result has some statistics of the object and a classification.
+We will use the :func:`~alerce.core.Alerce.query_objects` method, this method will query the ALeRCE Multi Survey API and get a page of results, each result has some statistics of the object and a classification.

 The filters are passed as arguments to the method, including the required ``survey`` parameter.
-A list of valid arguments can be found in the :func:`~alerce.core.Alerce.multisurvey_query_objects` API reference page.
+A list of valid arguments can be found in the :func:`~alerce.core.Alerce.query_objects` API reference page.

 For example, getting all the objects classified as LPV from ZTF could be done like this:

 .. code-block:: python

-    dataframe = alerce.multisurvey_query_objects(
+    dataframe = alerce.query_objects(
         survey="ztf",
         classifier="lc_classifier",
         class_name="LPV",